cjsauer18/Apps/README.md

 well as several metrics pertaining to the algorithm's backtracking efficiency for the specific puzzle.
 Program is modularized into two components with room for a creator program to be implemented with use of the core file.

 GuitarTuner - ReactJS/CSS/HTML
+  - I couldn't find a decent guitar tuner online that let me change specific strings indvidually without having to nagivate specific preset tunings.
+This made tuning my guitar for a song that had some funky tuning that is not that common quite difficult.
+Of course..
+I could just have just gone to guitar center and get a tuner - but I just did not do that:
-  - Application displays individual notes per guitar string that allow for tuning with the ability to have interchangeable notes.
+  - This application displays individual notes per guitar string which allows for tuning with the ability to have interchangeable notes.
+  - Pulled note sounds from guitar tuner database (GTDB.org)

 Tracker - Python
   - Web scraping algorithm that takes COVID-19 data from Michigan.gov and displays case report per county based on user input.